 Pricing and Availability

-The Crows of Beara (Ashland Creek Press, 2017) is a softcover book with a list price of $18.95; it is available for pre-order from the following locations:
+The Crows of Beara (Ashland Creek Press, 2017) is available in hardcover and softcover from the following locations: